KurtDonkers/100-days-of-code/r1-log.md

 Back from a break after work-focus.
 R1D15
 Start work on new C++ poject - yet another todolist -  to do some gui sandbox stuff.

+### R1D16 20180714-Sat
+Imported and use hello-world version of nana in my gui-sandbox project.
 #100DaysOfCode